Co-creation

 I created and delivered a five-month intensive piece of consultation that included interviews, workshops and summary reports in order to help the War and Conflict Subject Specialist Network realise its goal of deepening engagement with the histories and legacies of the British Empire and conflict in the 20th and 21st centuries.
 My research and recommendations provided the network with a solid foundation upon which to carry out this important work.

-If your organisation is going through a period of change and you need help reflecting on your current position, processes or practice, get in touch.
+If your organisation is going through a period of change and you need help reflecting on your current position, processes or practice, drop me a line.

 Ideation